deepset-ai/haystack-home/content/blog/telus-user-story/index.md

 A *topic router* decided which workflow to trigger.
 However, this setup quickly proved **too rigid** for real-world use.

 The solution was to move to an **agent-based architecture**.
-Instead of isolated pipelines, the team wrapped each capability, the RAG workflow and the SQL pipeline, into separate *tools* that an agent could call dynamically.
+Instead of isolated pipelines, the team wrapped each capability—the RAG workflow and the SQL pipeline—into separate *tools* that an agent could call dynamically.

 Switching to an agent-based model was a game-changer.
 With [Haystack Agents](https://docs.haystack.deepset.ai/docs/agents), the system gained the ability to: